yumauri/effector-storage/README.md

 ### Returns

 - ([_Subscription_]): You can use this subscription to remove store association with storage, if you don't need them to be synced anymore.
 It is a function.

+### Notes

+Without specifying `pickup` property, calling `persist` will immediately call adapter to get initial value.
+In case of synchronous storage (like `localStorage` or `sessionStorage`) this action will synchronously set store value, and call `done`/`fail`/`finally` right away.
+You should take that into account, if you adds some logic on `done`, for example — place `persist` after that logic (see issue [#38](https://github.com/yumauri/effector-storage/issues/38) for more details).

+You can modify adapter to be asynchronous to mitigate this behavior with [`async`](https://github.com/yumauri/effector-storage/tree/master/src/tools/README.md#async) function.

 ## `createPersist` factory